barbking/GitHub-30-Day-Challenge/README.md

 - Continued pandas/python learning.

 #### Nov 13, 2019
 - Missed my commit last night!
 It was a long day going to work and then back home to pick up my daughter, and then another long drive downtown to take my daughter to see one of her favorite Korean pop music bands that rarely tours.
-But, it was worth it to see my daughter's enjoyment.
-She works very hard in her honors/ap classes, gets all A's in addition to her dedication to marching band, mock trial, and basketball.
-And she has to tolerate a majority of my attention focused on my son's disability.
-The perfectionist in me is annoyed at missing my commit for the day; however, weeks from now, I won't even remember this, while the concert and meeting band members will be a lifetime memory for my daughter.
+But, it was worth it to see my daughter's smile!

 #### Nov 14, 2019
 - Python/panadas/machine learning work for class assignment.
 While my goal this month was to do some Kaggle learning/competition.
 This homework assignment is covering much of the same areas of learning.
 I will probably have to postpone entering my first Kaggle competition until after this semester ends in Dec.

 #### Nov 18, 2019
-- Intro to Elasticsearch architecture built on Apache Lucene.
+- Intro to ElasticSearch architecture built on Apache Lucene.
 Benefits of Elasticsearch is that it's capable of retrieving information in sub-second queries at petabyte scale.

 #### Nov 22, 2019
 - Finished up machine learning project for homework assignments due this week.